m-emelchenkov/Lordroid_One_Deodexer_To_Rule_Them_ALL/README.md

 1. make sure the is a build.prop file in the selected folder
 2. make sure the is a framwork folder under the selected folder.
 3. make sure the rom is odexed ! make a search in system folder with the request ".odex" if no results are there then your rom is deodexed and you don't need to run this tool on it.
-4. make sure JRE 8 is the default JRE see the output of java -version you should see 1.8.x if 1.7.x or lower the tool will not work for roms > sdk 20 lollipop and above !
+4. make sure `JRE 7` or higher is the default JRE see the output of java -version you should see `1.8.x` or `1.7.x` if `1.6.x` or lower the tool will not work for roms > sdk 20 lollipop and above !
 5. make sur the system folder you chose is writable (means you have the right to write inside it) otherwise the tool will not work.
-6. if your rom is sdk > 20 make sure you have a boot.oat file under framework/*arch* other wise the tool will not work.
+6. if your rom is sdk > 20 make sure you have a `boot.oat` file under `framework/**` other wise the tool will not work.
-7. if you followed all those instructions and you are still having trouble send me a link to your rom or list me the all files under /system/framework ,/system/app and /system/priv-app.
+7. if you followed all those instructions and you are still having trouble send me a link to your rom or list me the all files under `/system/framework` ,`/system/app` and `/system/priv-app`.

 ### Build
-#### using ant 1.7 or higher
+#### using `ant 1.7` or higher
      mkdir deodexer
      git clone https://github.com/lord-ralf-adolf/Lordroid_One_Deodexer_To_Rule_Them_ALL.git deodexer
      cd deodexer

-to build a for test type the command
+to build a for testing type the command
 ```
 ant
 ```